achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

 test

-if not good performance go back to Data collection or  Feature engineering
+if not good performance go back to Data collection or  Feature engineering to increase performance of model

 7.deployment

 azure,flask,aws,gcp

+app- flask,streamlit

 8.mointoring model